Pimpmydata/Pimpmydata/README.md

 Involved in severals customers cases.
 The most notable one was the Finance project I have done for a elevator equipment manufacturer.
-I trained 3 persons including the CFO to navigate and handle Finance tasks in the ERP.
+Finance training of 3 persons including the CFO.
+How to navigate and handle tasks in the ERP.
 It lasted 6 months during which I was most of the time on site (Paris area).

 ▶ Project Manager Assitant @ Patis Service - from 10/2017 to 09/2018